Robbie-Cook/mangiarbene-jekyll/_posts/19-08-21-jekyll-api-endpoint-demo.md

 ```
 {% endraw %}

 As you can see, in the content the Markdown tags are still existant, because in Jekyll only .md-files will convert them to valid HTML.
-But as I mentioned before, this can be don in React as well, see
+But as I mentioned before, this can be done in React as well, see
 <a href="https://github.com/rexxars/react-markdown" target="_blank" rel="noopener noreferrer">
 react-markdown
 </a>.

 ## Publishing the Jekyll site on CloudCannon

-Publish the result on Github and Cloudcannon, which in this case I already did, obviously.
+Now we can Publish the result on Github and Cloudcannon, which in this case I already did, obviously.

+You will find the repositories on
+<a href="https://github.com/Pietermachiel" target="_blank" rel="noopener noreferrer">GitHub</a>.

-Now we can use the created Jekyll API endpoints.
+Subsequently, we can use the created Jekyll API endpoints.
 As you can see they are part of this actual website.

 <a href="https://trim-seahorse.cloudvent.net/api/recipes.json" target="_blank" rel="noopener noreferrer">
 /api/recipes.json